vapor/docs/4.0/docs/deploy/digital-ocean.md

 Use `CTRL+C` to quit the server.
 It may take a second to shutdown.

-Congratulations on getting your Vapor app running on a Digital Ocean Droplet!
+Congratulations on getting your Vapor app running on a DigitalOcean Droplet!

 ## Next Steps